siddheshsule/HelloWorldFx/README.md

 # HelloWorldFx

 A simple project practice basic controls and layouting in JavaFx.
 Below is a snap of the application.
+With different control slection, the text "Hello World" changes.

 ![image](https://user-images.githubusercontent.com/64964929/211172317-4d6118ae-3d5f-4621-8eac-c3cc265f54e8.png)